 Guidelines for the RUO

-The RUO Emergency/Crisis Management Guidelines offer to RUOs on the ground with a group, the definition of a crisis or emergency, what steps to take to manage a crisis or emergency, emergency contacts and what to do if the emergency involves a Title IX or Clery Act incident.
-Please note these emergency guidelines are also embedded in the Education Abroad Program Leader Handbook.
+The RUO Emergency/Crisis Management Guidelines offer to RUOs on the ground with a group, definition of a crisis or emergency, steps to take to manage a crisis or emergency, and relevant emergency contacts.